jnels13/jnels13/README.md

 I currently work with Omdena as a project manager and ML engineer.
 Omdena was my first experience in a __collaborative__, bottom-up team; it has been a wonderful experience, and working with the world-wide group of collaborators has been a treat.
 If you're not familiar with Omdena, check them out: www.Omdena.com.

-Outside of work, I've been learning French for a few years now and love it; my streak on DuoLingo is _awesome_.
+Outside of work, I've been learning French for a few years now and really enjoy it.
+My streak on DuoLingo is _awesome_, just don't speak too fast to me.
 I also love to play the bagpipes and a few other, quieter instruments.